yolken/yolken-blog/site/_posts/2021-01-24-starting-a-job.md

 ### Do coffee chats

-Getting to know your manager and the peers on your team is an important part of the onboarding process that everyone does.
+Getting to know your manager and the peers on your team is a critical part of the onboarding process that everyone does.
 Beyond this, though, I've found that it's really informative to meet with people beyond my direct team, even if I'm not going to be working with them at all.
 I usually just message these people